WSU-kduncan/ceg3120-cicd-schuler6/README-CI.md

    **Make sure WSL2 is installed**
    `wsl --install`  and restart the system.

-- how to build the container
+ **How to build the container**
+ First, make sure you have the github repository with the angular project cloned.
+ Go to the project's directory `cd ceg3120-cicd-schuler6`
+ Make sure your Dockerfile is included in the repo (mine is in the root of the repo)
+ Then run `docker build -t schuler6-3120 .`
+ That creates the Docker image `schuler6-3120`
+ If the build hangs, you probably need to upgrade the instance to more cpu's, more ram, and more memory and repeat the previous steps
+ (I used ubuntu t2.medium with 2 cpus, 4 gb ram, and 30 gb of memory)

-- how to run the container
+ **How to run the container**
+ To run the container type `docker run -p 4200:4200 schuler6-3120` The -p 4200:4200 maps port 4200 in the container to port 4200 on the host.

-- how to view the project running in the container (open a browser...go to ip and port...)
+ **How to view the project running in the container**
+ Open a browser and goto http://<your-public-ip>:4200
+ your-public-ip should be the public IP from the instance.
+ IMPORTANT:  Make sure your inbound rules allow connections to port 4200!!!

 # DockerHub